 The short answer

 AI-referred traffic is a small share of total traffic today, but it is growing fast and the conversion data already makes a strong case for prioritising it.
 Visibility Labs analysed 94 brands and found ChatGPT-referred sessions converting at 31 per cent above non-branded organic.
 Seer Interactive's Tracy McDonald, analysing 3,119 informational queries across 42 organisations, found brands cited inside Google AI Overviews earned 35 per cent more organic clicks and 91 per cent more paid clicks than uncited brands on the same queries.
-AI referral does not just bring visitors.
+AI referral does not just bring cold visitors.
 It brings visitors who have already been through a consideration process before they click.

 What GEO and SEO share